a. A cylindrical rod incised with one or more helical or advancing spiral threads, as a lead screw or worm screw.

 4. Slang To cause (someone) to be emotionally or mentally troubled: His father's harshness really screwed him up.

 have a screw loose Slang

 To behave in an eccentric or mentally deranged manner.

-[Middle English skrewe, from Old French escrove, female screw, nut, perhaps from Medieval Latin scrōfa, from Latin, sow; see sker-1 in the Appendix of Indo-European roots.]
+[Middle English skrewe, from Old French escroue, female screw, nut, from Latin scrōfa, breeding sow (a female screw being so called in reference to the shape of the male screw, resembling the spirally ridged erect penis of a boar); see sker-1 in the Appendix of Indo-European roots.]

 (click for a larger image)screw

 left to right: round-head machine screw, flat-head wood screw, and round-head wood screw